Observation of triple J/$\psi$ meson production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 through the decay of a beauty-quark (\PQb) hadron.
 Notwithstanding a small branching fraction, $\mathcal{B}_{\PQb\to\JPsi\,\PX}\approx 1\%$~\cite{ParticleDataGroup:2020ssz}, the cross section to produce \bbbar pairs is large at the LHC, $\sigma(\pp\to\bbbar\,\PX)\approx0.5\unit{mb}$~\cite{dEnterria:2016ids}.
 The contributions of such processes to inclusive triple-\JPsi production are schematically shown in Fig.~\ref{fig:diags} (diagrams to the right of the vertical dashed line).

-This Letter presents the first observation of the simultaneous production of three \JPsi mesons in \pp collisions.
+This Letter reports the observation of the simultaneous production of three \JPsi mesons in \pp collisions.
 The analysis is based on a data sample collected at $\sqrt{s} = 13\TeV$ by the CMS experiment, corresponding to an integrated luminosity of 133\fbinv.
 The \JPsi mesons are reconstructed in their dimuon decay mode over a fiducial phase space in transverse momenta and (pseudo)rapidities ($\pt^{\mu,\JPsi},\,\abs{\eta^\PGm}$, and $\abs{y^{\JPsi}}$) defined to maximize the signal purity and the detector acceptance and efficiency.
 The analysis of the $6\PGm$ final state offers a very clean experimental signature for inclusive triple-\JPsi production, comprising prompt and nonprompt components.
+The Methods section provides more details on the experimental setup and event reconstruction.